makotokw/wp-amazonjs/readme.txt

 = 0.6 =

+* Added option to allow animation
+* Supported `imgsize` attr of shotcode,
 * Fixed to display same ASIN for some countries
-* Supported `imgsize` attr of shotcode,
 * Fixed style for smartphone and dark theme

 = 0.5 =